algobulls/pyalgotrading/docs/testing.md

     algobulls_connection.stop_realtrading_job(strategy_code=strategy_code1)
     ```

-You can fetch the logs in the middle of a job to mnoitor the progress.
+You can fetch the logs in the middle of a job to monitor the progress.

 ### Fetch logs of an ongoing/stopped/completed job
 ---